 - Special applications: Technical openings, relief boreholes, or attachment points, for example before working with cutting torch systems on tanks under an appropriate safety concept.

-Drilling drive unit as a key for stone and concrete splitters
+The drilling drive unit as a key for stone and concrete splitters

-Role of the drilling drive unit in combination with concrete demolition shears
+The role of the drilling drive unit in combination with concrete demolition shears

 Even though concrete demolition shears themselves separate and dismantle, drilling often creates the preconditions for a controlled shear maneuver.
 These include anchor drilling for temporary securing, relief boreholes in thick cross-sections to control stresses, or the installation of tie-in points on components.
 In heavily reinforced concrete, targeted drilling can make it easier to locate and expose reinforcement before concrete demolition shears or steel shears are used.
 This reduces the risk of uncontrolled crack formation and makes the cutting sequence more predictable.
+In addition, relief holes near stress concentrations reduce tool wear and help maintain defined cut lines.

 Selection criteria and sizing

 The sizing of the drilling drive unit is guided by material, geometry, and process objectives.
 Careful selection prevents tool breakage, reduces downtime, and increases the quality of the borehole pattern.
+Matching torque to diameter and optimizing speed for the abrasive character of the aggregate are central to reliable progress.

 Essential criteria